Harford County Public Library

 Harford County Public Library is a public library serving Harford County, Maryland.
-It has 11 branches (plus one in design phase) and an administration and support services building.
+It has 11 branches, an administrative office, and 2 outreach vehicles.
 The library has an annual circulation of over 4 million materials and serves more than 174,000 registered borrowers.

 History

 In June 1945, Harford County became the first county in Maryland to implement the new tax-supported Public Library Law.
 By January 1946, the first Harford County Board of Library Trustees was formed and the old Methodist Church Building on Main Street in Bel Air was bought to provide headquarters for the County library system.
-At this time work is being done to build a new Library facility in the City of Havre de Grace.

-The Harford County Public Library borrower's card is free and available to a person of any age.
+Services

 Included in the services and materials that the library offers to the community are: books, eBooks, sound recordings, audio books, eAudiobooks, Playaways, magazines, newspapers, video games, public meeting rooms, large-type books, DVDs, compact discs, STEM kits, puzzles, puppets, oral history, films, copy machines, public access computer catalogs with printers, microfilm reader- printer, children and adult programs, information services, Internet access, health information, tax assistance, and volunteer opportunities.

-For this past fiscal year, HCPL reached the circulation of 4.1 million library items.
+Awards

+In 2023, Harford County Public Library received an American Inhouse Design Award from Graphic Design USA (GDUSA) for the design of the graphics on its Traveling Library outreach vehicles.
+This is the third time the Library has received an honor from GDUSA since 2018.